debabrataghoosh/movie-review-platfrom/README.md

-# MovieHub - Modern Movie Review & Rating Platform
+# CineRank - Modern Movie Review & Rating Platform

 A modern, full-featured React-based movie review and rating platform that integrates with The Movie Database (TMDB) API to provide real movie data and comprehensive user interaction features.